jmyers7/book/_sources/chapters/08-more-prob.md

 ```
 &nbsp;

-The isoprobability contours of this density surface are given by:
+Indeed, the contours of this surface are given by:

 ```{code-cell} ipython3
 :tags: [hide-input]